 - our pole management improvement plan has been accepted by ESV.
-This plan outlines how we will respond to ESV's recommendations, and we will be committing to these policies through our Electricity Safety Management Scheme (ESMS), and our Bushfire Mitigation Plan (BMP)3 - we completed a field trial of over 4,100 wood poles to better inform the assumptions used in our enhanced pole calculator.
+This plan outlines how we will respond to ESV's recommendations, and we will be committing to these policies through our Electricity Safety Management Scheme (ESMS), and our Bushfire Mitigation Plan (BMP)10 - we completed a field trial of over 4,100 wood poles to better inform the assumptions used in our enhanced pole calculator.
 This trial was originally due to be completed in late November 2020, but we accelerated the timing in response to stakeholder feedback.
-The trial resulted in a downward adjustment to the loading (or strength) we assumed was required at the top of our poles, which all else being equal, means our poles will remain serviceable with less 'sound' wood than in our original proposal - we reviewed the basis of our compliance-driven interventions that were due to observable defects, and have now removed our previous criteria associated with replacements due to large visible cracks.
-This criterion was introduced to address community concerns (rather than a technical justification), and given other changes in our asset management practices, the deterioration associated with these observed defects is expected to be captured in our 'measurable' condition assessments (i.e. through our enhanced pole calculator) - we engaged EA Technology to develop cost-benefit models to ensure our risk-driven interventions were economic, and had these models peer reviewed by CutlerMerz.
-This modelling was completed for Powercor, and only identified a low volume of poles where risk-driven interventions were economic.
-Given this outcome, and that our CitiPower network is not subject to the same bushfire risk as Powercor, we have now removed all risk-driven interventions from our forecast.
+The trial resulted in a downward adjustment to the loading (or strength) we assumed was required at the top of our poles, which all else being equal, means our poles will remain serviceable with less 'sound' wood than in our original proposal - we included an annual decay rate (of one millimetre of sound wood per annum) to recognise that the underlying condition of our wood poles will degrade over time.
+In our original proposal, we assumed the condition of our poles was static (i.e. there would be no decay between inspection cycles).
+The assumption in our original proposal was deliberately under-stated, as it was intended to counterbalance our expectation that the assumed pole loading was likely over-stated (i.e. it was an interim approach pending the completion of our pole trial) - we reviewed the basis of our compliance-driven interventions that were due to observable defects and have now removed our previous criteria associated with replacements due to large visible cracks.
+This criterion was introduced to address community concerns (rather than a technical justification), and given other changes in our asset management practices, the deterioration associated with these observed defects is expected to be captured in our 'measurable' condition assessments (i.e. through our enhanced pole calculator) - we engaged EA Technology to develop cost-benefit models to ensure our risk-driven interventions were economic and had these models peer reviewed by CutlerMerz.
+Similar to our pole trial, this modelling was initially expected to be completed in early-2021 but was brought forward to address stakeholder concerns.
+Our revised proposal only includes risk-driven interventions where the avoided risk associated with the intervention is greater than the cost of that intervention.
+We also applied our risk modelling to our compliance-driven forecasts as a top-down check-this modelling supports 34 per cent of our compliance-driven interventions due to measured condition (i.e. pole calculator), although for the reasons outlined in our business case addendum, compliance-driven interventions are required irrespective of this risk-assessment.11